FALLOUT 76 SHELTERS

 A CLEAN PALETTE FOR CREATIVITY - SORT OF

 Shelters can be great for creating worlds that are fully self-contained, allowing for truly immersive visitor experiences.
 Perhaps thinking players are too dim-witted to think for themselves, Bethesda decided that shelters should usually be highly themed already, vastly limiting decorating options, and therefore reducing the value of the shelter.
 A bit like buying a LEGO kit, where creativity is NOT required but obedience is.
-The Atlantic City Casino shelter is only ever going to be a casino in some state of repair, and with inadequate build budget a half-hearted one at that.
+(For example, the Atlantic City Casino shelter is only ever going to be a casino in some state of repair, and with inadequate build budget a half-hearted one at that.)
 Outdoor shelters have no nighttime, because apparently time stops in a shelter.
 I can’t imagine they asked Stephen Hawking about that.
 And with only 1 exception, shelter lighting is too bright.
 Bethesda, we can build our own lights, just give us dark, empty spaces, perhaps with ambient lighting that is defaulted to “off”, we can do the rest.